-“Shaggy” bright red flowers on the beds attract butterflies.
-And varietal plants surprise pale pink, pink, purple and even white flowers.
-I really want to find a white Monard-if you believe the photos that I came across, it looks extraordinary!
-But the usual red flower is very beautiful.
+The” shaggy ” bright red flowers in the flower beds attract butterflies.
+And varietal plants surprise with pale pink, pink, purple and even white flowers.
+I really want to find a white Monarda – if you believe the photos that I came across, it looks extraordinary!
+But the ordinary red flower is also very beautiful.

 Although, to be honest, I love this plant not so much for the flowers, but for the aroma of the leaves-strong, rich, reminiscent of mentha (or, rather, Melissa).
 They say that he and the Cop are distant relatives:) Tea with dried Monard leaves is something!
 That’s why there’s always a place for her in my garden.

 Monarda leaves can be used fresh in salads and as a seasoning for cooking meat.
 However, this does not apply to hybrid plants — they are planted exclusively for beauty, and not for gastronomic purposes.
 Besides, I’m only having tea for now.